pq-code-package/mlkem-native/README.md

 Yes.
 The security level is a compile-time parameter configured by setting `MLK_CONFIG_PARAMETER_SET=512/768/1024` in [config.h](mlkem/config.h).
-If your library/application requires multiple security levels, you can build + link three instances of mlkem-native while sharing common code; this is called a 'multilevel build' and is demonstrated in [examples/multilevel_build](examples/multilevel_build).
+If your library/application requires multiple security levels, you can build + link three instances of mlkem-native while sharing common code; this is called a 'multi-level build' and is demonstrated in [examples/multilevel_build](examples/multilevel_build).

 ### Can I bring my own backend?